 Overall, Turks and Caicos hasn’t been our favorite destination for food, but Coco Bistro was the exception.
 They had great service and food.
 Otherwise, we knew we were mainly in TCI for the crystal clear water and a nice escape.

 Pro Trips for Dining at Coco Bistro Turks and Caicos

 - Make a reservation!
 We could make a reservation three days in advance during our visit in August.
 During the busy season, you must make a reservation 2-3 weeks advance.
 December is already half-booked.

 - It’s a 15-minute walk from the town of Grace Bay.
 Take bikes if possible.

 - Give yourselves plenty of time to eat.
 We spent 1.5-2 hours during our meal.

 - Wear layers.
-Most of the seating is outdoors, so depending on the weather, it could be warm or cooler with a light breeze.
+Most seating is outdoors, so it could be warm or more fabulous with a light breeze, depending on the weather.

 What new dishes have you tried recently?
 Did you like or dislike them?

 Have you had Caribbean dishes?
 What do you think?